deislabs/osiris/README.md

 ## How it works

+Various types of Kubernetes resources can be Osiris-enabled using an annotation.

-For Osiris-enabled deployments, Osiris automatically instruments application pods with a __metrics-collecting proxy__ deployed as a sidecar container.
+Osiris-enabled pods are automatically instrumented with a __metrics-collecting proxy__ deployed as a sidecar container.

-For any Osiris-enabled deployment that is _already_ scaled to a configurable minimum number of replicas (one, by default), the __zeroscaler__ component continuously analyzes metrics from each of that deployment's pods.
+Osiris-enabled deployments (if _already_ scaled to a configurable minimum number of replicas-- one by default) automatically have metrics from their pods continuously scraped and analyzed by the __zeroscaler__ component.
 When the aggregated metrics reveal that all of the deployment's pods are idling, the zeroscaler scales the deployment to zero replicas.

 Under normal circumstances, scaling a deployment to zero replicas poses a
-problem: any services that select pods from that deployment (and only that deployment) would lose all of their endpoints and become permanently unavailable.
+problem: any services that select pods from that deployment (and only that deployment) would lose _all_ of their endpoints and become permanently unavailable.
 Osiris-enabled services, however, have their endpoints managed by the Osiris __endpoints controller__ (instead of Kubernetes' built-in endpoints controller).
 The Osiris endpoints controller will automatically add Osiris